AM-WD/AMWD.Protocols.Modbus/AMWD.Protocols.Modbus.Common/README.md

 **IModbusConnection**
 This is the interface used on the base client to communicate with the remote device.
 If you want to use a custom connection type, you should implement this interface yourself.
+The `IModbusConnection` is responsible to open and close the data channel in the background.

 **IModbusProtocol**
 If you want to speak a custom type of protocol with the clients, you can implement this interface.